 A Medical Malpractice case could happen anywhere in Pittsburgh

-We we have worked on big medical malpractice cases from the majority of the top hospitals and medical facilities in Allegheny County.
-Some of the primary hospitals in the Pittsburgh area include:
+Our Pittsburgh personal injury attorneys have worked on big medical malpractice cases from the majority of the top hospitals and medical facilities in Allegheny County.
+Some of the primary hospitals that you might have experienced medical negligence in Allegheny County include:

 HealthSouth Harmarville Rehabilitation Hospital

 Pittsburgh, PA 15238

 Pittsburgh, PA 15219